We tend to associate security with areas where we are more familiar, such as our home,but this is not quite like that.

 Your home is suitable for adults but even if you are very careful, it has many potential dangers for a child.
-With some organizational rules and giving your child safety and prevention rules, you can keep your child safe from many risks, preventing or eliminating them.
+With some organizational rules and transmitting to your child some safety and prevention rules you can keep your child safe from many risks at home, preventing or eliminating them.

 But even when you think you’ve eliminated all the safety risks at home, the reality is that kids can always find something.
 That’s why supervision is one of the keys to the safety of children at home.

 Also, as children grow up and learn to climb and open things, you should be alert to new dangers.
-You’ll probably need to change the environment to make sure your home remains a safe and creative place to play and explore.
+You probably need to change the environment to make sure where you live remains a safe and creative place to play and explore.

-And along with supervision and a safe environment, you can also improve home security by teaching your child what’s safe and not.
+And along with supervision and a safe environment, you can also improve safety in the children’s home by teaching your child what’s safe and what’s not.